TianyiShi2001/audiotags/README.md

 [![Crate](https://img.shields.io/crates/l/audiotags.svg)](https://crates.io/crates/audiotags)
 [![Documentation](https://docs.rs/audiotags/badge.svg)](https://docs.rs/audiotags/)

-This crate makes it easier to parse, convert and write metadata (a.k.a tag) in audio files of different file types.
+This crate makes it easier to parse, convert and write metadata (a.k.a. tag) in audio files of different file types.

 This crate aims to provide a unified trait for parsers and writers of different audio file formats.
 This means that you can parse tags in mp3, flac, and m4a files with a single function: `Tag::default().